Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 2. On the Network Policies page, click Add Network Policy.

-: You can assign a network policy to multiple user roles.
+NOTE: You can assign a network policy to multiple Policy Engine Workflows.

-2. From the Attribute drop-down-list, select an option.
+3. From the Attribute drop-down list, select an option.

 Google Certificate Enrollment With Cloud RADIUS/Automate Certificate Enrollment With Cloud RADIUS